 When it comes to how to stay sober, many people think that somehow other people have it easier, and they don’t feel overwhelmed so easily when presented with the opportunity to engage with the substance.
 Or perhaps the relapse was because of a bad day, anxiety, depression, or lack of sleep, or just because of a day spent unwisely.

 There have been numerous reported cases where people found a healthy way of living with rehab, as they found their own path thanks to the support of good friends and social workers.
 However, some of these people struggled with staying sober, and when their feelings got the better of them – they relapsed.

 The key to early sobriety, and maintaining it is to practice self-care as a treatment in the first few weeks and then constantly practice it for it to become a habit.
-First, start with a few weeks of sobriety, and use it to understand different types of abuses, triggers, remedies and find your balance.
+It helps to have a clearer differentiation between abstinence and sobriety which can sharpen our understanding of recovery by helping us to recognize better the processes taking place during long-term recovery.
+First, start with a few weeks of sobriety, and use it to understand different types of abuses, triggers, and remedies, and find your balance.

 What to expect in the first few weeks of sobriety?

 Support groups are helpful to give you a push forward in the right direction, but the rest is up to you.
 If you are new to practicing staying sober and have recently gotten out of drug abuse, alcohol addiction, heavy drinking habits, or some sort of drug addiction – the journey ahead is going to be difficult.

 But you have to prepare for it, in the first month of sobriety, you have to endure and overcome post-acute withdrawal symptoms for a better tomorrow.
 People with co-occurring disorders who achieve sobriety use a variety of self-management strategies to prevent relapse—seeking support, activities, and a healthy mindset.